Kevin C. Fitzpatrick

 I was born in Baltimore, Maryland, but spent my childhood in Bethlehem, Pennsylvania; Summit, New Jersey; Raleigh, North Carolina; and St. Louis, Missouri.
 I’m a graduate of Northeast Missouri State University.

 Following a hitch in the U.S. Marine Corps Reserve, I worked for a string of small-town newspapers.
 In 1991 I moved from the Midwest to New York.
-I’ve worked in comic books, major league baseball, television, magazines, trading cards, website production, and a myriad of other schemes for low pay.
-I own a walking tour company, Big Apple Fanatics Tours.
+I’ve worked in newspapers, television, magazines, trading cards, comic books, website production, and a myriad of other schemes for low pay.
+I own a New York history tour company, Big Apple Fanatics Tours.

 My lastest book is World War I New York: A Guide to the City’s Enduring Ties to the Great War.
-It was published April 1, 2017, by Globe Pequot Press.
+It was published in April 2017 by Globe Pequot Press.
 It is a guidebook to the city during and after World War I. It has more than 150 locations and twelve maps.

 The Algonquin Round Table’s New York: A Historical Guide (Lyons Press) was published in January 2015.
 It is the only book that has a full history of the famous literary group from the 1920s, and has biographies of all thirty members.